wcgs-programming/wcgs-programming.github.io/_posts/2014-11-27-tech-is-today.md

 categories: showcase prethessh
 ---

-> Using his Python skills, Prethessh has drawn some rectangles.
+> Using his HTML skills, Prethessh has created a tech site.
 > You can view it [here](/files/showcase/Prethessh/tech-is-today.html).

 > This is the code Prethessh wrote to do it: